WinVector/Examples/versioning_data/Please_Version_Data.md

 In the above example data all dates in August of 2024 are “in the past” (available as training and test/validation data) and all dates in September of 2024 are “in the future” (dates we want to make predictions for).
-The movie attendance service we are subscribing supplies: past schedules, past attendance, future schedules, and (estimated) future attendance.
+The movie attendance service we are subscribing to supplies: past schedules, past attendance, future schedules, and (estimated) future attendance.